 The question for telcos in the first evolving and now maturing Big Data age is how to identify the right areas and then where to find solutions that execute nascent Big Data strategies.

 With that in mind, let’s identify some simple truths:

-3. Once the data has been identified, extracted and processed (in real time) the now usable Big Data can feed “actions” that turn it into Useful Data rather than simply big.
+3. Once the data has been identified, extracted and processed (in real-time) the now usable Big Data can feed “actions” that turn it into Useful Data rather than simply Big.
 Useful Data is the next stage on the journey for telcos.
-It can drive CEM, loyalty, analytics, marketing and other end-outcomes that improve the customer’s relationship with the service provider.
+It can drive CEM, loyalty, analytics, marketing and other end-outcomes that improve a customer’s relationship with the service provider.

-Solutions like Evolving’s loyalty technology platform can analyze Big Data feeds for marketing purposes and detect interesting behavioral patterns.
+Solutions such as Evolving Systems’ loyalty technology platform can analyze Big Data feeds for marketing purposes and detect interesting behavioral patterns.
 The resulting actions can be used to drive, unlock and monetize network-sourced data in new and attractive (to the customer) ways.

-It’s still somewhat the case that many mobile operators are not using Big Data strategically because they remain unable to manage it.
-CSPs much deploy solutions that allow this to happen.
-To give an idea of what's involved, a typical tier 2 operator in Europe might generated around 200 million records a day on the BSS side.
-And a tier 1 operator in the U.S. might be dealing with 6 or 7 billion records a day for BSS.
-That’s a gold-mine of information, if it can be tapped then harnessed to drive a more effective future relationship with the customer base, Big Data will finally realise its potential.
+d around 200 million records a day on the BSS side; a tier 1 operator in the U.S. might be dealing with 6 or 7 billion records a day for BSS.
+That’s a gold-mine of information.
+IF it can be tapped then harnessed to drive a more effective future relationship with the customer base, Big Data will finally realize its potential.